-CONSOLIDATION PHASE SINGLE COURSE CHEMOTHERAPY: Patients receive carboplatin IV over 4 hours on days -8 to -6, and thiotepa IV over 3 hours and etoposide IV over 3 hours on days -5 to -3.
+CONSOLIDATION PHASE SINGLE CYCLE CHEMOTHERAPY: Patients receive carboplatin IV over 4 hours on days -8 to -6, and thiotepa IV over 3 hours and etoposide IV over 3 hours on days -5 to -3.
 Patients undergo stem cell transplant on day 0.

 After completion of study treatment, patients are followed up at 6 weeks and once a month in the first year, every 3 months in the second and third years, every 4-6 months in the fourth year, and annually after 5 years.